Monica O. Patadia, MD

-Your Otolaryngologist will perform a directed nasal exam and facial analysis to identify structural and cosmetic concerns.
-Nasal analysis and surgery is complex given its 3 dimensional structure.
-An Otolaryngologist (ENT) has at least 5 years of surgical training where they have solely operated on the nose, face and neck.
-Some Otolaryngologists have additional training in facial plastic surgery.
-For these reasons, an Otolaryngologist is well trained to handle cosmetic and
+Your Otolaryngologist (ENT) will perform a complete nasal exam and head and neck exam.
+He or she will check for structural collapse of the nose and a crooked septum.
+He or she will address your concern about breathing and cosmetic nasal deformity.
+An Otolaryngologist has at least 5 years of surgical training in operating on the nose, face and neck.
+For this reasons, an Otolaryngologist is well trained to handle functional and

 ©American Rhinologic Society